|Date||14 May 2018|

 You do not need to bring anything for this course.

 The registration fee for academics is 70 CHF, or 200 CHF otherwise.
 This includes printed course material.
+For members of the EPFL, the cost is 50 CHF (as EPFL participates to the cost of the course).

 Deadline for registration and free-of-charge cancellation is set to 23 April 2018; participants who cancel after this date will not be reimbursed.
 Please note that participation to SIB courses is subject to this and other general conditions, available at general conditions.